 - The soaking method for fixed shower heads works best on chrome, stainless steel, and other forms of metal.

 - You can use vinegar on bath and sink taps as well to get rid of limescale and grime.
 It’s very effective.

 - If you mix a little lemon in with the vinegar, it will reduce the odour without altering the effects of the solution.

 Sometimes we need something with additional power to get rid of limescale, and sometimes we just don’t have the desire to whip up a batch of natural cleaner.

-Your supermarket will tend to stock a wide range of specialist limescale cleaners that will be able to get your showerhead looking fantastic and releasing a steady stream of water.
-Just make sure that when you descale your showerhead using these cleaners, you don’t get any on your clothes or in your eyes.
+Your supermarket will tend to stock a wide range of specialist limescale cleaners that will be able to get your fixed shower head looking fantastic and releasing a steady stream of water.
+Just make sure that when you descale your shower head using these cleaners, you don’t get any on your clothes or in your eyes.